Ssigmanx25/ssigmanx25/README.md

 ## Hi there!
 If you are reading this then you are most likely got here via my job application.
-In this github are some of my projects that display my skills and abilties!
+In this github are some of my projects that display my skills and abilties.
+Thanks for checking them out!

 <!--
 **Ssigmanx25/ssigmanx25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.